-Unless otherwise ordered by the Court, all deadlines and time limits in statutes, court rules, and standing and other orders issued by the Court that would otherwise expire are suspended, tolled, and extended during the period pending further order of the Court.
+All other deadlines and time limits in statutes, court rules, and standing and other orders issued by the Court that would otherwise expire continue to be suspended, tolled and extended during the period pending further order of the Court.
 This includes, but is not limited to, timelines for preliminary hearings pursuant to Rule 5.1 and D.C.
-Code § 23-1322(a) and (b), as well as indictment deadlines and trial deadlines, including deadlines pursuant to Rule 48 (c)(1), D.C.
-Code §§ 23-102, 23-1322(h), 24-801, and 24-531.01 et. seq.
+Code § 23-1322(a) and (b), as well as deadlines pursuant to D.C.
+Code §§24-801, and 24-531.01 et. seq.